 It has long been the question; what are the advantages and disadvantages of installing double glazing as opposed to triple glazing?
-This article aims to clear up this debate and discusses the advantages and disadvantages of triple v’s double-glazing when used in your conservatory or orangery side frames.
+This article aims to clear up this debate and discusses the advantages and disadvantages of triple vs double-glazing when used in your conservatory or orangery side frames.
 Householders are increasingly encouraged to install triple glazing as a modern alternative to double glazing, citing the benefits of triple glazed windows in terms of energy saving and noise reduction.

 Triple glazing can be a significant investment to install in your home, and it is important to understand the costs and benefits discussed in this article before making your decision.
-Though double glazing remains a viable option for your home, however triple glazing now offers extra benefits, which may tip the balance in its favour.
-Some of the differences often referenced are detailed below:
+Though double glazing remains a viable option for your home, triple glazing now offers extra benefits, which may tip the balance in its favour.
+Some of the differences often referenced are detailed below.

 The measurement of heat loss in window units is calculated in terms of a U-value, with high levels of insulation indicated by a low U-value.

-Double glazed units normally offer a U-value of up to 1.0, while triple glazed units have a U-value of 1.0 or better, achieving as low as 0.7, compared to traditional, single-pane windows' with a U-value of 5.0 or more.
+Double glazed units normally offer a U-value of up to 1.0, while triple glazed units have a U-value of 1.0 or better, achieving as low as 0.7, compared to traditional, single-pane windows with a U-value of 5.0 or more.

-Investing in triple glazed windows can keep your home warmer and lead to a saving in utility bills, proven by the prevalence of triple glazing among our European neighbours in colder regions, such as Scandinavia.
+Investing in triple glazed windows can keep your home warmer and lead to savings in utility bills, proven by the prevalence of triple glazing among our European neighbours in colder regions, such as Scandinavia.
 In Norway, new legislation is coming into effect calling for triple glazing in all new-build properties.

 It is often the topic of hot debate that triple glazing can lead to significant noise reduction, making it particularly beneficial for houses near major roads.
-This may actually not be the case as we look at the different properties of the glass that reduce sound in the home.
+This may not be the case as we look at the different properties of the glass that reduce sound in the home.